zer0cache/matic-docs/docs/develop/api-documentation/gettting-started.md

 ## API Documentation

-To get started with the API, [visit a complete set of API documentation for standard Polygon JSON-RPC calls](https://docs.alchemy.com/alchemy/apis/polygon-api/?a=matic-docs).
+To get started with the API, visit the complete set of API documentation for standard [Polygon JSON-RPC calls](https://docs.alchemy.com/alchemy/apis/polygon-api/?a=matic-docs).

 ## No-Code API Requests